slamora/brackets-wiki/Preview-Images-Research.md

 * build core code that is extensible
 * keep API intuitively understandable

+Behavior details
+* Double click on image in project display image
+* images are not added to working set
+* FileOpen adds to working set only if a single image file is selected
+* Drag & Drop of single image displays image
+* Drag & Drop of multiple images does not display any image
+* No _Save As_ for images
+* File Rename, Delete, Show in File Tree, Show in OS continue to work

+Implementation details
+* getCurrentDocument returns null while an image is displayed, so that code / extensions that modify documents do not have to be updated.
+* getFocusedEditor should always return null when image is displayed
+* getActiveEditor should always return null when image is displayed
+* getCurrentFullEditor should always return null when image is displayed

+Advantage:
+* The boilerplate mode check for documents is gone.
+Makes for more readable code in extensions

+Disadvantage:
+*

+---

 The seems to be a trade off between making non-disruptive or less disruptive API changes at the cost of conceptual clarity of Editor and Document classes.

 This document explores the ramifications of four ideas, ranked by disruptiveness: